triton1846/symphogen/testing.md

 The `UITestMethod` attribute is used to mark tests that require a UI context.
 These tests are executed in a Windows environment and can interact with the UI elements of the application.

+For more information on testing WinUI functionality, see the [official Microsoft documentation on WinUI 3 testing](https://learn.microsoft.com/en-us/windows/apps/winui/winui3/testing/#how-do-i-test-winui-functionality-in-my-app).

 The `UITestMethod` attribute comes from the Microsoft.VisualStudio.TestTools.UnitTesting.AppContainer namespace and is essential for testing components that require UI thread access:
 ```csharp
 [UITestMethod, TestCategory(TestCategory.RequiresSelfhostedWindowsAgent)]